 Your friend just told you she's pregnant—amazing!—and she also happens to be your maid of honor or bridesmaid.
 So, once you've celebrated her happy news, you might have a moment wondering what it'll mean for you and your wedding plans.

 Before either of you gets too stressed out, know she has options about still participating in your wedding—three, to be exact.
 We say that she has options for a reason, because having a baby is one of those major life situations where, as much as you'd like to have a hand in the decision, it's kind of out of your control and up to how your bridesmaid feels—mentally and physically.
+Don't worry about traditional wedding etiquette rules here, the most important thing is ensuring that your pregnant bridesmaid is healthy and happy.
 One of these three situations below will likely be brought up—here's how to handle each.

 She's due way after your date and still wants to be in the wedding.